 Title IX- Informal Actions

 When a Complainant believes that they have been subjected to behaviors that would be prohibited under this policy, it should be addressed as soon as possible.
 It is important for the College to have the opportunity to stop the behaviors that are being experienced before a hostile environment is created.
 While in many cases informal actions can be taken that will effectively stop the behavior or actions; informal actions are never required to resolve a concern.
-If the attempts made by the Complainant do not stop the misconduct, or if the Complainant does not feel that they can confront the individual engaging in the conduct or needs help in the process, then the Assistant Vice President for Equity, Diversity and Inclusion can assist in identifying the appropriate College Authority to address the issue.
+If the attempts made by the Complainant do not stop the misconduct, or if the Complainant does not feel that they can confront the individual engaging in the conduct or needs help in the process, then the Title IX Coordinator can assist in identifying the appropriate College Authority to address the issue.
 Examples of informal action include:

 - Providing feedback about the impact of the behavior on the Complainant through Dean of Students, Department Chair, Dean, Human Resources or Vice President